rolfen/laravel_challenge/README.md

-These are instruction for a quick trial on a local computer (not a public server!).
+These are instruction for a quick trial on a local, private machine.
 It uses the testing environment an sqlite database and is served using the embedded development server.

 ## Installing